rudberga/CI-MS3-calm/README.md

 `os.environ.setdefault("SECRET_KEY", "replace this with your own secret key")`

-`os.environ.setdefault("MONGO_URI","your mongo URI copied in step 6, replace < password > with your MongoDB Database access password")`
+`os.environ.setdefault("MONGO_URI","your mongo URI copied in step 6, replace < password > with your MongoDB Database access password. replace < test > with the name of the database of your project")`

 `os.environ.setdefault("MONGO_DBNAME", "calm")`